WPManageNinja/paymattic-docs/docs/integrations/how-to-integrate-telegram-with-paymattic-in-wordpress.md

 title: "How to Integrate Telegram with Paymattic in WordPress?"
 category: "Integrations"
 ---

+# How to Integrate Telegram with Paymattic in WordPress?

 [Paymattic](https://paymattic.com/) allows you to connect with [Telegram](https://telegram.org/) to send instant notifications to your Telegram channel or group when a form is submitted.
 This article will guide you through integrating **Telegram** with **Paymattic** on your **WordPress Site**.
 - *Telegram** is the Premium Feature of the Paymattic Plugin.
 So, you need Paymattic Pro to integrate this.